awsdocs/amazon-eks-user-guide/doc_source/eks-compute.md

 Your Amazon EKS cluster can schedule pods on any combination of [Self\-managed nodes](worker.md), Amazon EKS [Managed node groups](managed-node-groups.md), and [AWS Fargate](fargate.md)\.
 To learn more about nodes deployed in your cluster, see [View nodes](view-nodes.md)\.

+**Note**
+Nodes must be in the same VPC as the subnets you selected when you created the cluster\.
+However, the nodes don't have to be in the same subnets\.

 The following table provides several criteria to evaluate when deciding which options best meet your requirements\.

 **Note**